marcandreasyao/Moon-Phases-Pro/documentation.md

 Designed by Marc Andréas Yao
 - Moon imagery powered by NASA SVS
-- Astronomical calculations by SunCalc
+- Astronomical calculations by SunCalc (Edited version)
 - 3D visualizations powered by Three.js

 ---